Visperi/WinampRPC/README.md

 # WinampRPC

-A script reading playing status in Winamp and connecting it to Discord rich presence.
+A script reading playing status from Winamp and connecting it to Discord rich presence with images.

 Winamp.py is a standalone Winamp controller module fleshed out for modern python with OOP in mind.
 It was originally based on was made by DerpyChap, and can be found from his [PyWinamp repository](https://github.com/DerpyChap/PyWinamp).